 What is cel animation?
 For that matter, what is traditional animation?
 And, how does it differ from other animation methods?
-We’ll be answering all of these questions, taking a look at the history of cel animation, and examining the role cel animation plays today as animation technology continues to progress.
+There are many forms and types of animating moving images but this was one of the first.
+And it was the dominant method for decades until computers got involved.
+We’ll be answering all of these questions, taking a look at the history of cel animation, and examining the role it plays today as animation technology continues to progress.

 What is cel animation